sverx/devkitSMS/README.md

   folder2c assets data
 ```
   this creates data.c and data.h from the files found inside assets subfolder.
 Each array will be named from the original filename, replacing spaces, periods and brackets with an underscore (it doesn't convert any other char so please use only alphanumeric chars).
-For each array there will be a #define into the .h file specifying the size in bytes, and it'll be called <arrayname>_size.
+For each array there will be a #define into the .h file specifying the size in bytes, and it'll be called [dataarrayname]_size.

 How to use more than 48KB in your ROM: